If it's your first visit to Mount Vernon, these are the can't-miss sites and activities. We recommend allowing 3 hours or more for your visit.

 Tour the Mansion

 Due to preservation work, some rooms may be off-view during your visit.
-You can view a guided, virtual tour of those rooms in our Orientation Center.
+You can take a virtual tour of those rooms inside our theater in the Orientation Center.

 Take the Enslaved People of Mount Vernon Tour